 Around 354 million people world-wide are visually impaired (40 million are blind) and around 50% cannot benefit from existing and prospective treatments with gene and stem therapies, pharmaceuticals, and retinal prosthesis.
 Cortical neuroprostheses are a promising approach for these patients, but there are still many unresolved issues delaying its development.
 The NeuraViPeR project aims to create breakthrough technology for a functional long-life high-channel count brain stimulation and recording implant, that could help to many of these blind persons.

-Postdoctoral researchers will be involved in the development of innovative approaches for stimulating the visual cortex with high-electrode-count flexible microelectrode arrays, in the design of a bioinspired encoder optimized for a cortical visual neuroprosthesis, and in the creation of adaptive machine learning algorithms for a new brain-computer interface technology.
+Postdoctoral researchers will be involved in the development of innovative approaches for stimulating the visual cortex with high-electrode-count flexible microelectrode arrays, in animal experiments using simultaneous stimulation and recordings with multielectrode arrays, in the design of a bioinspired encoder optimized for a cortical visual neuroprosthesis, and in the creation of adaptive machine learning algorithms for a new brain-computer interface technology.
 Furthermore, they will collaborate in the framework of a clinical trial designed to study the electrical parameters needed for eliciting visual perceptions through electrical stimulation of the human cortex using intracortical microelectrodes in blind volunteers (https://clinicaltrials.gov/ct2/show/NCT02983370).

 Candidates must be highly motivated and able to work in a highly interdisciplinary environment.
 Strong background in at least one of the following areas is preferred: visual prostheses, brain-computer interfaces, multielectrode arrays, neuroscience, neuroengineering or computational neuroscience.
 Experience in neuroprostheses, clinical trials, deep learning techniques and programming skills will be advantageous.